utkarshlath/Image-Classifier/README.md

 - **Image Classifier Project.ipynb:** Contains the Python code for the classifier developed on Jupyter Notebook.

 - **classifier.pth:** It is the finished classfier trained on a dataset of 102 flower species using GPU.
 It can be directly used for predicition purposes or can be retrained.
+Since it is a huge file I have compressed them into smaller files which can be extracted from classifier.rar.

 - **cat_to_name.json:** This JSON file is used to map the flower numbers and flower names.